NohaAshraf85/Day-Planner/README.md

 ![Homepage](./Assets/images/Homepage.png)

-2. The Work-Day Scheduler displays the usual working hours as a default, (9-5), and the timeblocks are set to be on hourly basis
+2. The Work Day Planner displays the usual working hours as a default, (9-5), and the timeblocks are set to be on hourly basis

 ![ninetofiveworkday](./Assets/images/nineToFiveWorkDay.png)